S10143806H/S10143806H/README.md

 - 🌱 I'm actively expanding my knowledge in areas such as Real-Time Operating Systems (RTOS), Artificial Intelligence, PCB design, and CAD.
 - ✍️ In my spare time, I enjoy dabbling in Graphic Design and writing for my blog.
 - ⚡ Fun fact: If you're ever unsure how to pronounce my name, just call me "SUSHI" – it works like a charm!
+Check out my [Blog](s10143806h.github.io) for more insights into my tech journey!
 -------------

 ### ⚙️Tech Stack